mendix/docs/content/en/docs/appstore/connectors/database-connector.md

     * For example, a query like `select name, number from stock` has two columns (of the string and integer type, respectively), so in order to use the **Execute query** action, you have to add an entity in the domain model that has the same attributes as the columns in the query

 {{% alert color="info" %}}
-Ensure that you follow these prerequisites, particularly adding the *.jar* files for the database to which you want to connect into the *userlib* folder.
-Otherwise, you might receive connection errors.
+Ensure that you follow these prerequisites, particularly adding the *.jar* files for the database to which you want to connect into the *userlib* folder, to avoid connection errors.
 {{% /alert %}}

 ## 3 Getting Started